Smart Phone Users-Tap the 3 lines directly below on left for navigation/site menu.

 Displayed with other variants, this piece, while soft and muted, takes on a pureness Cybis enthusiasts embrace when collecting or adding the all white Parian sculptures to a collection.
 Whether displayed alone, with other Parian white pieces or among other decorated items, this House of Gold commands attention.

-While the cost to acquire an all white Parian sculpture was less than its color counterparts, the workmanship noted on the white copies was without flaw.
+While the cost to acquire an all white Parian sculpture was less than a sculpture in one of the other finishes, the workmanship noted on white copies is without flaw.
 The studio went to great lengths to ensure quality control measures were adhered to and enforced on every item.
-However, with the all white Parian copies extra care was given to ensure perfection as non-painted surfaces had to be perfect.
+However, with the all white Parian copies extra care was given to ensure perfection, as non-painted surfaces had to be perfect.
 A buyer purchasing an all white Parian sculpture received the best craftsmanship Cybis offered.

 This item was offered for sale at the studio in Trenton as the House of Gold Madonna in the Old Coin Gold as a Primary finish with the crown.
-It is also observed the base Mary sits on is a lighter color (not the dark green as seen on other Old Coin Gold pieces).
+Note the base Mary sits on (bottom part of the porcelain sculpture) is lighter in color.
+It's not the dark green as seen on other Old Coin Gold pieces.
 It is likely there were many other variations created in different finishes, with bases and crowns.